-New Data Indicates Rapid Adoption of Electronic Prior Authorization, Positive Impact on Providers
+New Data: Rapid Adoption of ePA, Positive Impact on Providers

 Third release of ePA National Adoption Scorecard reveals new data on provider sentiment toward ePA and industry trends

 COLUMBUS, OH — Feb.
 21, 2017 — CoverMyMeds, a leading electronic prior authorization (ePA) platform, working with a group of industry stakeholders, today issued the third release of the ePA National Adoption Scorecard.
 The report quantifies the impact of prior authorization (PA) to patients and providers, outlines current ePA implementation rates by payer, pharmacy and electronic health record (EHR) market leaders and details ePA legislation by state.
 View the report at epascorecard.covermymeds.com.

 Electronic prior authorization transforms the traditional, paper-based PA workflow into an electronic process that decreases prescription abandonment and administrative waste.
 Implemented properly, the ePA process provides real-time decision support for electronic prescribing and helps patients receive faster access to appropriate therapy.

 The ePA National Adoption Scorecard highlights the following data on the impact of PA on patients and providers: